Nudist gives chase as brazen Berlin boar nabs his laptop

 The owner of the bag immediately leapt up in pursuit, since the bag had his laptop inside.

-"Every one of us adored him, how focused he stayed, and when he came back with his yellow bag in hand we all clapped and congratulated him for his success," Landauer wrote.
+"Every one of us adored him, how focused he stayed, and when he came back with his yellow bag in hand, we all clapped and congratulated him for his success," Ms Landauer wrote.

 "This happens when you're focused on your goals," she added.